 What is the Volvo spark plug gap?

 The typical Volvo spark gap ranges from 0.008 to 0.043.
 Check the spec sticker under the hood.
 Genuine Volvo spark plugs come pre-gapped.

 Can’t remove Volvo spark plugs

-- If the spark plugs are on very tight.
-You can warm up the engine then try to remove the stuck spark plug.
-Use gloves and be careful as you may get burned by the hot engine block.
+If the spark plugs are on very tight.
+You can warm up the engine and then try to remove the stuck spark plug.
+Use gloves and be careful, as you may get burned by the hot engine block.

 Getting cylinder misfire after changing Volvo spark plugs

-- Make sure the connectors to each of the ignition coils are not switched around.
+Ensure the connectors to each ignition coil are not switched around.

-- It is possible that when you installed an ignition coil, it slid to the side of the spark plugs instead of going on top of the spark plug.
-Remove the ignition coils and make sure they are installed over the spark plugs.
+It is possible that when you installed an ignition coil, it slid to the side of the spark plugs instead of going on top of the spark plug.
+Remove the ignition coils and install them over the spark plugs.